socd06/aws_deepracer/README.md

     steering = abs(params['steering_angle']) # We don't care whether it is left or right steering STEERING_THRESHOLD = 20.0

-    # Initialize the reward depending on steering
+    # Initialize the reward
-    if steering > STEERING_THRESHOLD: #penalize if steering reward *= 0.8
-    else:
-        reward = 1.0 #reward if not steering
+    reward = 1.0

     # Calculate the direction of the center line based on the closest waypoints
     next_point = waypoints[closest_waypoints[1]]